symphonycms/symphonycms/README.markdown

 ## Overview

 Symphony is a `PHP` & `MySQL` based CMS that utilises `XML` and `XSLT` as its core technologies.
-This repository represents version "2.2.2" and is considered stable.
+This repository represents version "2.3dev" and is considered unstable.

 Visit the forum at <http://symphony-cms.com/discuss/>

 ### Symphony Server Requirements

-- PHP 5.2 or above
+- PHP 5.2 or above (PHP 5.3 recommended)
-- PHP's LibXML module, with the XSLT extension enabled (--with-xsl)
+- PHP's LibXML module, with the XSLT extension enabled (`--with-xsl`)
 - MySQL 5.0 or above
 - An Apache or Litespeed webserver
-- Apache's mod_rewrite module or equivalent
+- Apache's `mod_rewrite` module or equivalent

+#### JSON

+Symphony makes use of PHP's built in `json` functions which are enabled by default in PHP 5.2 and above.
+If they are missing, ensure PHP wasn't compiled with `--disable-json`

-### A note for Windows developers
+#### A note for Windows developers

 While Windows is not officially supported for production, we understand many developers use WAMP for Symphony development before deploying to a production server.
 The Symphony team recommends that while using WAMP, developers use the latest PHP 5.3.x version during development to minimise any potential issues.
 PHP5.3 provides numerous fixes and improvements to help minimise and standardise the result of several functions that behave slightly differently depending on the OS

 ## Updating From an Older Version

 #### Versions Prior to 2.2

 2.2 introduces numerous improvements that may affect extension compatibility.
 Before updating, be sure to consult the [extension compatibility table](http://symphony-cms.com/download/extensions/compatibility/) to verify that the extensions you're using have all been updated for Symphony 2.2.

 #### Versions Prior to 2.1